usaif/agentic-employee-management-demo/README.md

 It is designed to demonstrate how agent-based systems can bypass traditional authorization controls even when RBAC is implemented correctly.

-This is not a production application.
+This is NOT a production application.
 It is a security research and demonstration project.

----

 ## Purpose